RootstockCollective/collective-rewards-sc/SECURITY.md

 RootstockCollective will make a best effort to meet the following response times for reported vulnerabilities:

-- Time to first response (from report submit) - 5 business days
+- Time to first response (from report submission) - 5 business days
 - Time to triage (from report submit) - 7 business days

 We'll try to keep you informed about our progress throughout the process.